 - Add a 1-inch layer of mulch to clematis when new growth appears.
 Its roots like to be shaded.

-- Train your clematis to climb by gently wrapping them around a trellis, mailbox post, arbor, fence post, pergola or wherever you’re planting your vines.
+- Train your clematis to climb by gently wrapping the stems around a trellis, mailbox post, arbor, fence post, pergola or wherever you’re planting your vines.

-Always hard prune clematis the first two seasons after planting.
+Always hard prune clematis in the first two seasons after planting.
 Then follow the guidelines below.
-Generally, it’s hard to mess up pruning your clematis because it eventually grows back.
+Overall, it’s difficult to mess up pruning your clematis because it will usually bounce back.

-- Early spring bloomers: Remove dead flowers and dead vines after the blooms completely die back.
+- For clematis that blooms in early spring: Remove dead flowers and dead vines after the blooms completely die back.

-- Late spring to summer bloomers: Prune back clematis by about 1/3 in the spring before it blooms to encourage growth.
+- For late spring to summer bloomers: Prune back clematis by about a third in the spring before it blooms to encourage growth.

-- Summer to fall bloomers: Dramatically cut back clematis vines in early spring to about 12 inches.
+- For summer to fall bloomers: Cut back clematis vines in early spring to about 12 inches.

 Caring for Clematis